Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

 #### Tripal HQ and Tripal EUtils
 These two modules, as well as any related or supporting modules, were installed as part of the Post Installation script section.
 ##### Tripal Eutils
-Configuration for this module is simply an optional API key from NCBI.
-Providing an API key lets the module access the resource at a faster rate.
+Configuration for this module is simply an optional API key from NCBI. **This will be supplied by Monica.** Providing an API key lets the module access the resource at a faster rate.
 The process for obtaining one if you do not have one can be obtained [here](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/).

 Once an API key is obtained, it may be saved to the site by browsing to `admin/tripal/tripal_eutils`.